chungers/infrakit/gcp/README.md

  + External load balancer
  + Better UX
  + Use Moby
- + Use Google Log driver
  + Monitoring
  + SSH keys
  + Additional swarm properties
- + Publish the templates
- + See how the Cloud Shell fits in the big picture
  + DTR/DDC
- + Have each worker increment a counter to be able to wait from outside
  + Diagnostics
- + Reuse access tokens in scripts